zloeber/NLogModule/release/NLogModule/docs/Write-Error.md

 ### -CategoryReason
 Explains how or why the activity caused the error.

-Explains how or why the activity caused the error.
+Specifies how or why the activity caused the error.

 ```yaml
 Type: String